 - Urban geography, urban renewal & urban planning

 - Graphicacy skills (read, analyse and interpret images, photos, statistics, and graphs)

-A key regional focus for 2020 is the Eurasian Continental Divide.
+A key regional focus for 2023 is Indonesia.

 Call for Multiple Choice Questions: